 ALICO ALERT: Bragar Eagel & Squire, P.C. is Investigating Alico, Inc. on Behalf of Alico Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Alico, Inc. (“Alico” or the “Company”) (NASDAQ: ALCO) on behalf of Alico stockholders.
+NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Alico, Inc. ("Alico" or the "Company") ALCO on behalf of Alico stockholders.
 Our investigation concerns whether Alico has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.